Gr8Ladies/gr8ladies/README.md

 - Once we add a database, this will need to be updated.

 Do I need to be concerned about the deployment environment/infrastructure?
 - No.  Using `grails run-app` should very closely mimic the production environment.
+The one caveat so far is to be careful when developing in a case-insensative development environment.
+Production is case sensative.

 Can I develop on a Mac/PC/Linux?
 - Sure!
 If you run into any problems, let us know.
-And be careful not to commit any environment specific files.
+Be careful not to commit any environment specific files.
+Also, be careful when naming files/folders if your system is case insensative.

 What if I get stuck?
 - If you run into any problems, feel free to email jenn at gr8ladies dot org or customerservice at gr8ladies dot org